 A deductible that is part of your policy is what you’ll pay out of pocket before your insurance company pays.
 So, if you have a $500 deductible, you’ll pay the first $500 before your insurance kicks in.

-The deductible in an auto insurance settlement claim is different.
-That is the amount that is taken away by the insurance laws as set by the Ontario government.
-In Ontario in 2019, the first $38,818.97 of any award that is less than $131,000 went to the insurance company.
+The deductible in an auto insurance settlement claim is an entirely different deductible altogether.
+It’s the amount that is claimed by the insurance company, in accordance with laws set by the Ontario government.
+In Ontario, the first $44,367.24 of any award that is less than $147,889.59 goes to the insurance company.

 More onus on victims to prove pain and suffering

-Plus there’s another unpleasant part if you do go to trial.
+But what’s worse is if you don’t win a settlement.
 If an injured person loses at trial, they’re responsible for paying part of the defendant’s (in this case, the insurance company) legal bill, which could be very expensive.
-It’s a risk not a lot of people would take.
+It’s a risk not many people would take.

-Most cases tend to be settled, says Kotak, but he says that he has to turn people away because he knows that they won’t see any money due to the lack of transparency about the deductible and the prohibiting of telling juries.
+Most cases tend to be settled, says Kotak, but he often has to turn people away because it’s likely that they won’t see any money at the end of the settlement due to lack of transparency on the deductible amount and the prohibition on telling juries.

 Where does this leave people with claims?
-Nowhere pretty fast.
+Perhaps, with less than what you anticipated.

 Save 30% on average on car insurance